spectrochempy/spectrochempy/docs/gettingstarted/install/install_adds.rst

 Alternatively you can download an archive on `github <https://github.com/spectrochempy/spectrochempy_data/tags>`__ and unpack it in the directory of your choice.
-In this case you may need to adapt the path for the reading fonctions.
+In this case you may need to adapt the path for the reading functions.

 Cantera